mbetbadal/portfolio/README.md

 ### Restructure and rewrite legacy docs for Executive Engine on Apache Hadoop<a name="hadoop"></a>

+**Highlights:**
-I worked with development to restructure and add new topics for the administration section for Hadoop in CPD 4.8.
-I applied DQTI principles such as retrievability, organization, completeness, and accuracy to reintroduce the section of information to our users.
+- Worked with development to restructure and add new topics for the administration section for Hadoop in next major release of Cloud Pak for Data
+- Applied DQTI principles such as retrievability, organization, completeness, and accuracy to reintroduce the section of information to our users

 **Before**
+This topic lacks cohesiveness as it handles multiple use cases and provides too much information without explaining what the user needs to know.
+The use will struggle to succeed.
+The topic is bloated with notes, incomprehensible lists, and possibly outdated information.

 <img width="691" alt="Hadoop before" src="https://github.com/user-attachments/assets/f54d13fe-ae54-4093-baa5-7facf29d739f" />

 **After**

+- Review and remove notes
+- Categorize information
+- Remove outdated information
+- Add missing information (as indicated in original dev issue)
+- Restructure information: remove bullet points and rename subheadings Add more description to answer why and how the user can use this topic
+- Add tables to display version compatibility and requirements

 <img width="750" alt="Hadoop after" src="https://github.com/user-attachments/assets/7ed0fc97-e4ed-4567-9ef5-91e97833c69a" />